deepu105/spring-io/README.md

 mkdir gateway && cd gateway
 ```

-In JHipster terms, a **gateway** is a normal JHipster application.
+In JHipster terms, a **gateway** is a normal JHipster application with Netflix Zuul integration.
 This means you can develop
 it like a monolith, but it also acts as the entrance to your microservices.
 More specifically, it provides HTTP
 routing and load balancing, rate limiting, quality of service, security, and API documentation for all microservices.

 In the `gateway` directory run `yo jhipster`.

 You'll be asked a number of questions about the type of application you want to generate and what features you'd like
 to include.
-Create the `blog` application with the following settings:
+Create the `gateway` application with the following settings:

 * Application type: `Microservice gateway`
 * Base name of the application: `gateway`